kathatbat/README-generator/README.md

-# README.md generator
+# Note-Taker App

 ## Description
-This is a command line application that allows the user to answer questions and then create a readme file.
+This is an application that uses Express.js to save and retrieve note data.

 ## Table of Contents
 - [Installation](#installation)